jguassimoreira/mh2005_replisim/README.md

 The 'litsearch' spreadsheet contains the results of a literature review of 50 recently published empirical papers citing the original Maas & Hox simulation study.
 We examined why they were citing the original study and the multilevel modeling specifications used in their own study.

+'SuppTable1.xlsx' is a copy of Supplementary Table 1; 'm&h_litreview_journals.xlsx' is the full list of journals from the search/review with number of articles and publication years.